 UNICEF in North America

-UNICEF's work in North America focuses on providing health, education, protection and more to vulnerable children in Mexico, Central America and the Caribbean.
+UNICEF’s work in North America focuses on supporting vulnerable children and families across Mexico, Central America and the Caribbean through programs in health, education, protection and more.

-How to help vulnerable children in Mexico, Central America and the Caribbean
+How UNICEF supports children in Mexico, Central America and the Caribbean

-UNICEF's emergency response and programs in health, education and protection in North America focus on meeting the growing needs of vulnerable children and families in Mexico, Central America and the Caribbean, where there are multiple humanitarian crises.
+UNICEF’s emergency response and long-term programs in health, education and protection focus on meeting the evolving needs of children and families across Mexico, Central America and the Caribbean, where overlapping and protracted crises — including climate-related disasters, public health risks and displacement — continue to affect communities.

 Through its country offices, and in partnership with governments and other local organizations, UNICEF helps children in Belize, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua and Panama, and in the following island nations and territories in the Caribbean: Anguilla, Antigua and Barbuda, Barbados, British Virgin Islands, Cuba, Dominica, the Dominican Republic, Grenada, Haiti, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago and Turks and Caicos Islands.

-Supporting and protecting child migrants in North America
+Supporting and protecting children on the move in North America

 UNICEF's work also focuses on:

-• strengthening health systems to improve service delivery, including child immunization
+• strengthening health systems and expanding access to essential services, including immunization

 • improving child nutrition and preventing and treating malnutrition